From Little Things Big Things Grow

 "'Cause we went to war in 1945"

-The indigenous soldiers still had a warrior ethic and they were protecting their country - fighting for their Indigenous nations.
+The Aboriginal soldiers still had a warrior ethic and they were protecting their country - fighting for their nations.

 Further reading: https://www.awm.gov.au/articles/blog/the-fighting-gunditjmara